TEXT-S&P summary: CountyRoute (A130) PLC

 Outlook

-The stable outlook reflects our view that the project’s financial profile is broadly stable and the level of major maintenance expenditure for the next 3-5 years will not change again significantly.
+The stable outlook reflects our view that the project’s financial profile is stabilizing and the level of major maintenance expenditure for the next 3-5 years will not change again significantly.

 We could take a negative rating action if the amount of major maintenance expenditure forecast over the medium term were higher than ProjectCo currently projects, resulting in a further decline in the project’s forecast ADSCRs and liquidity.
 A similar outcome could result if the future development of traffic volumes is worse than we anticipate, with a similar impact on the project’s forecast ADSCRs and liquidity.